yuqiliao/IDE-help-guide/_book/03-pirls-walk-through.md

 appear on your screen (see exhibit 3-17).
 Some reports will take longer than others to process, so please do not hit the "Back" button during this stage.
-To view a table, go to the **Select Report** drop-down menu (see 1 in exhibit 3-17) and choose a table of interest.
+To view a table, go to the **Select Report** drop-down menu (see exhibit 3-17) and choose a table of interest.
 Your table will appear once the processing is complete (see exhibit 3-18).
 To change the formatting or statistics options of a table or to generate a table from a report not included in your selection, return to step 3, **Edit